WhiteHoot/MTCg/README.md

 # MTCg

 MTCg is an app that provides movies & TV shows catalogue.
+This app is developed using the Model View Viewmodel architecture (MVVM).

 ## Features